fetchai/agents-aea/docs/quickstart.md

 This copies the `fetchai/echo:0.6.0` skill code containing the "behaviours", and "handlers" into the project, ready to run.
 The identifier of the skill `fetchai/echo:0.6.0` consists of the name of the author of the skill, followed by the skill name and its version.
 </details>

+## Communication via envelopes and messages

+AEAs use envelopes containing messages for communication.
+To learn more check out the next section in the getting started series.

 ## Usage of the stub connection

-AEAs use envelopes containing messages for communication.
-We use a stub connection to send envelopes to and receive envelopes from the AEA.
+In this demo we use a stub connection to send envelopes to and receive envelopes from the AEA.

 The stub connection is already added to the AEA by default.